-Amanda Hernandez Michalski is a junior and granddaughter of Mexican immigrants on both her mom and dad’s side.
+Junior Amanda Hernandez Michalski is the granddaughter of Mexican immigrants on both her mom and dad’s side.
 As a second-generation Mexican, she often encounters people who say her lineage distances her from the culture she loves and claims as her own.

 “It’s very important to me,” Hernandez Michalski said.
 “I didn’t realize how important it was until I was removed from home and put into this new situation without diversity.”